 The proposed development is not within a designated conservation site.
 The nearest designated conservation site is the Loughlinstown Woods pNHA (1.6km).
 The nearest Natura 2000 site is Rockabill to Dalkey Island SAC (2.6 km).
 There is no direct hydrological pathway to any designated conservation site.
 There is no direct pathway to designated sited during construction.
-The importance of the grassland areas to wintering birds including qualifying interests of SPAs is yet to be determined.
+In relation to black headed gull that were noted on site, based on Cummins et al. (2019) there is a national breeding population of 7,810 pairs (15,620 individuals) in Ireland and the peak numbers seen on site were well below 1% of the National population.
+Piscivorous bird species such as terns will not be impacted by the proposed works.
+However, as outlined in the Wintering Bird Assessment "The results the results suggest that the site is not significant ex-situ foraging or roosting site for any species of qualifying interest from nearby SPA's."